barlydjaja/iAchieve/README.md

 * Multipe chips selection
 * Add party popper on creating the first achievements
 * Add a walkthrough guide on first time user join
+* Use axios interceptors to add baseUrl, request, & response